ARTICLE: Safety is your decision

 The third piece cited above is a call by the Aircraft Maintenance Technicians Association for donations to include Charles E. Taylor’s name on the National Air & Space Museum’s Wall of Honor.
 If you concur that this first mechanic deserves this honor, click on the link and consider a donation.

 In summary, Aircraft Maintenance Technicians or plain old mechanics are critical to aviation safety.
-While they may not be as visible to the public and the cabin crew, they perform essential tasks equal to their fellow aviation professionals.Share:
+While they may not be as visible to the public and the cabin crew, they perform essential tasks equal to their fellow aviation professionals.Share this article: